 Type 2 diabetes is a disease in which your body cannot make enough insulin (a hormone that helps control the amount of glucose or sugar in your blood), or does not properly use the insulin it makes.
-Type 2 diabetes is caused by several different risk factors, and affects 90% of Canadians.
+Type 2 diabetes is caused by several different risk factors and accounts for 90% of diabetes cases in Canada.

 People over the age of 40 with a parent or sibling with diabetes are at a higher risk of having type 2.
 Your ethnic background is also a factor.

 Understanding type 2 diabetes

 Although people with type 1 or type 2 diabetes have different journeys, including whether or not they experience symptoms, there is one issue that unites all people living with the disease.
 Canada has no strategy to address one of the most significant health-care crisis of our time.

 With no dedicated support or action to tackle the diabetes epidemic, it means that, every 24 hours: